yangyutu/EssentialMath/README.md

 You are free to:

-    -Share:copy and redistribute the material in any medium or format -Adapt:remix, transform, and build upon the material.

-under the following terms:
+    -You are free to redistribute the material in any medium or format under the following terms: under the following terms:

-    -Attribution:You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+    -Attribution: You must give appropriate credit, provide a link to the license, and indicate if changes were made.
 You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
     -NonCommercial: You may not use the material for commercial purposes.
-    -ShareAlike: If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.

 *The licensor cannot revoke these freedoms as long as you follow the license terms.
-*licence are created via creative commons (https://creativecommons.org)
+This licence is created via creative commons (https://creativecommons.org).
+If you have any questions regarding the license, please contact the author.
 ## Contribution to the book

 If you have any questions or suggestions, you can create a pull request or send me an email at yangyutu123@gmail.com